MartinRGB/GiftCard-Android/README.md

 ![xcode](https://github.com/MartinRGB/GiftCard-Implementation/blob/master/Gif/Xcode.gif?raw=true)

-This is the effect in Xcode
+This is the effect in Nexus 5(I captured the screen by using Android Tools)

-P.S Special Thanks to 武☁️牛、AlienJunX、Franz、Kevin Lee,They helped me a lot.
+P.S Special Thanks to 俊伟,He helped me a lot.